Photography and Imaging (BFA)

 Program Description

-Special projects in the department include our ISO student run magazine and the opportunity to become teaching assistants in Future Imagemakers, our free Saturday high school program for NYC teens, and our Summer High School program.
+Special projects in the department include our ISO student-run magazine and the opportunity to become teaching assistants in Future Imagemakers, our free Saturday high school program for NYC teens, and our Summer High School program.
 Awards and Fellowships are awarded each year to students, such as the Tobias Award, the Thomas Drysdale Production Fund, the Yvonne Willis Brooks Scholarship Fund, the Gordon Parks Foundation Scholarship, and the William R. Kenan, Jr. Scholarship.
-The department hosts several annual gallery shows including the Faculty & Staff exhibition, one special exhibition, alumni exhibitions, and the spring senior exhibitions.
+The department hosts annual gallery shows including exhibitions featuring our faculty & staff, special curated, alumni, and our senior thesis exhibition.

 Critical Studies Minor

-The Critical Studies minor is available for Photography & Imaging majors interested in building skills in imaging, research, and writing to pursue photojournalistic, editorial, curatorial, or web-based work.
+The Critical Studies minor is available for Photography & Imaging majors interested in building skills in imaging, research, and writing to pursue a career in art history, photojournalistic, editorial, curatorial, or web-based work.
 Students who choose to embark on this program would declare their field of interest and proposed course of study in late sophomore or early junior year.
 The minor adds 16 credits (four courses) of critical studies in addition to the required 24 credits.

 Admissions